elander/Rust-Full-Stack/README.md

 The list of what I should code.

-1. Use praw to read latest submissions.(Done)
-2. Extract subreddit title and link for 4.
-3. Make GUI app for 1 with Tkinter and shorcuts for them
-4. Contribute to Teleoxide.
+1. Contribute to Teleoxide with echo and subreddit reader app.
+2. Make the equivalent version of 1. with Tkinter.
-5. GUI app for Freelance Job List manager, Tranlsator, Web scrapers caller, Transaction etc.
+3. GUI app for Freelance Job List manager, Tranlsator, Web scrapers caller, Transaction etc.
-6. Make your own crate or contribute to a specific one.
+4. Make your own crate or contribute to a specific one.

 ## Contact